 3) Agile Development and Continuous Delivery:

 Agile development and continuous delivery allow organizations to push out releases on a more frequent basis.
 With the increase in the number of devices and platforms, the chances of bugs compromising the end user experience have increased multi-fold.
 In order to avoid the scenario where testing is an after-thought, organizations are focusing on integrating testing into the development process through the use of a unified testing platform.
-The objective is to run tests in parallel to development and make testing catch up with agile and DevOps.
+The objective is to run quality tests in parallel to development and make testing catch up with agile and DevOps.
 There might be increasing demand for testers to have more development skills.
 Automation is sure to play a critical role in this.

 4) Renewed Focus on Security Testing: